g-jackson/cs4098/README.md

 ##Group Project ~Kawaii~
 A project for CS4098 to demonstrate the use of the peos system with pml in a medical record system openEMR

-## Requirements for the Kernel
+## Project Requirements

-To install program on a fresh Ubuntu 14.04 build the following dependancies must be met:
+### To install the project the following steps must be taken.
+Further detail on each step is below.

-Libraries:

-    git
-    byacc
-    bison
-    tcl-dev
-    flex
-    check
-    libreadline-dev
-    libncurses5-dev
-    libxml2
-    libxml2-dev
-    openssl

-Full Listing of libraries:
-`sudo apt-get install git byacc bison tcl-dev flex check libreadline-dev libncurses5-dev libxml2 libxml2-dev openssl`
+* Downloading and making the peos kernel from the jnoll/peos repository
+* Installing OpenEMR provided in this repository (Version 4.2.0 with modifications in order to add pathway support)

-## Compiling the Kernel
+## Requirements for the PEOS Kernel
-To Compile the kernel:

-* `make` must be run in `/peos/pml`

-and

-* `make lib` and `make peos` in `/peos/os/kernel`

-From root directory:

-    cd peos/pml
-    make
-    cd ../../..
-    cd /cs4098/peos/os/kernel
-    make lib
-    make peos

-If you get an error related to the file y.tab.h.

-    1. Locate the file y.tab.h in pml/pml folder
-    2. Open it with a text editor that displays the line numbers (like Notepad++)
-    3. At line 39 replace #if with #ifdef
-    4. Save the file
-    5. Retry the above make
+* Clone the repository at github.com/jnoll/peos
+* Run make from the root of the project
+* Copy the compiled peos executable into openemr/pathway/

 ## Requirements for OpenEMR
-To install openEMR on a fresh Ubuntu 14.04 build the following dependancies must be met from the  [Openemr Dependancy Page](http://www.open-emr.org/wiki/index.php/OpenEMR_System_Architecture#OpenEMR_Dependencies):
+To install openEMR on an Ubunutu 14.04 build the following dependancies must be met from the  [Openemr Dependancy Page](http://www.open-emr.org/wiki/index.php/OpenEMR_System_Architecture#OpenEMR_Dependencies):

 Libraries: